10 Essential Drumming Techniques for all Drummers

 5. Moeller Technique

-If you have never tried this technique before, you might be shocked at how efficient it can make you as a drummer.
+If you have never tried this technique before, you might be shocked at how efficient it can make you.

 6. Foot technique – Heel-down v/s Heel-up